DataSQRL/Acorn/README.md

 # Acorn Agent

 Acorn Agent is a simple yet flexible framework for building AI Agents, Chat Bots, and LLM microservices on the JVM.
-It seamlessly integrates (semi-)structured data from various external sources—such as APIs, databases, and function calls—with generative AI models to deliver high-quality results tailored to your data.
+It seamlessly integrates (semi-)structured data from various external sources—such as APIs, databases, and function calls—with Large-Language models through tooling to deliver high-quality results tailored to your application.

 ![Acorn Agent Connects Data with LLMs](img/overview.png)